impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

   </a>
 </center>

 It lives inside a function called `create_prototype_shim`.
-Feels like we're on the right track!
+That sounds a lot like the "shim factory" we hypothesized!

 Now that we know where in the RBENV codebase the `if`-block comes from, let's look at the git history for **that** file.
 I copy the filepath for `rbenv-rehash` and run `git blame` on it (docs on this command [here](https://web.archive.org/web/20230327142152/https://git-scm.com/docs/git-blame){:target="_blank" rel="noopener"}):